 Once all the paperwork is in order the sale can be made.
-Account transfers or personal cheques accompanied by multiple forms of identification are often accepted.
-It’s often best to have signed up with an insurance provider prior to the transaction as proof of insurance will be needed to register the car.
+Account transfers or personal cheques accompanied by multiple forms of identification are usually accepted.
+It’s often best to have signed up with an insurance provider before the transaction as proof of insurance will be needed to register the car.

 Registering a car in France

 Within one week of purchasing a car, expats will need to visit the local préfecture or sous-préfecture to register the car in their name.
-This will require a number of documents, usually including proof of residence and proof of insurance.
+This will require several documents, usually including proof of residence and proof of insurance.
 The registration fee varies depending on the horsepower of the vehicle.

 Driving in France